Vyral/justin-udy-recruiting/_posts/2023-12-13-the-hidden-advantages-of-following-a-morning-routine.md

 2:03 — It increases your adaptability and resilience

-3:24 — It boosts you gross income
+3:24 — It boosts your gross income

 3:44 — A story about my professional baseball player friend